glyg/leg-joint/README.md

 copyright Guillaume Gay - 2012 - 2014 - http://damcb.com

-This work is part of a research project which has been publish in Nature:
+This work is part of a research project which has been published in Nature:

 **Apico-basal forces exerted by apoptotic cells drive epithelium folding**